 This is something you are going to want to do with your child’s allergist, so definitely discuss it with them before proceeding.

 How do you treat an egg allergy?

 “What is being heavily researched right now is the concept of oral immunotherapy,” explains Lee.
 “It’s similar to the concept of giving an egg-allergic child a baked muffin — eating it in amounts that are safe and the patient is taking a daily dose — as if it were a medicine.
 Initially, we had hoped that it would cure food allergies and we’re actually finding that it’s much harder to do that.
-But studies have shown that it can increase your tolerance.
-It’s the concept of protecting yourself from cross-contact.
-If you’re at a birthday party and you accidentally have — instead of having a severe reaction you have a milder reaction.”
+But studies have shown that it can increase your tolerance.”

 Additionally, children with eczema may be at a higher risk for an egg allergy, and having an egg allergy increases the risk factor for having peanut allergies and asthma.

 Sudden Egg Allergy in Adults: Can you suddenly become allergic to eggs?